GitHubDragonFly/GitHubDragonFly.github.io/README.md

  - DAE (Collada) exporter appears to brighten up the original model as well as the exported model
  - MMD / GLTF viewers can export to DAE (Collada) / OBJ formats but all exported textures seem to need to be flipped vertically afterwards (use some paint program for this)
  - GLTF / FBX / DAE viewers will also export animations to JSON format
- - GLTF / GLB exporter seems to have a limitation, as reported [here](https://discourse.threejs.org/t/exporting-model-with-animations/6792), applicable to DAE / FBX / MMD models which contain skeleton/joints (for DAE you could try [COLLADA2GLTF](https://github.com/KhronosGroup/COLLADA2GLTF) and for FBX you could try [FBX2glTF](https://github.com/facebookincubator/FBX2glTF) converters instead)
+ - GLTF / GLB exporter seems to have a limitation related to shader material which can be seen when exporting MMD models
  - Tips:
    - if it happens that the model is correctly loaded but you cannot see it then try any or all of the following: apply edges - zoom in/out or apply Scale - apply flatShading - apply Vertex Colors - change background color to white
    - exporting some models might be better done using multiple viewers, for example GLTF -> OBJ and then OBJ -> JSON might be better than straight GLTF -> JSON export
    - large resolution textures should be scaled down before loading, as an example see `Bedroom` [here](https://casual-effects.com/data/index.html) which is using 8k images (you would also need to modify map_Kd and map_Ke statements in the MTL file by removing `-bm + value` entries since the loader is not reading them properly)
+   - you could also try using [COLLADA2GLTF](https://github.com/KhronosGroup/COLLADA2GLTF) and [FBX2glTF](https://github.com/facebookincubator/FBX2glTF) converters

 This is all MIT licensed but please observe any other licenses that might be applicable to some files or content.